tonamatos/wiederhold-notes/content/MAT246/3/Cardinal arithmetic.md

 >[!question] Reflect.
 >
->Well-defined, in this instance, means that there could be more than one natural satisfying the definition.
+>_Well-defined_, in this instance, means that there could be more than one natural satisfying the definition.
 How do you know which one to pick?
 Of course this does not happen, but I must prove this to you.

 It wasn't until 1888 that [Dedekind](https://en.wikipedia.org/wiki/Dedekind-infinite_set) came up with a definition of _finite set_ that did not need the naturals to be constructed first.
 I will not use the definition, but if you are curious, one can prove that a set is finite if and only if it is not equinumerous with a proper subset of itself.
 This can be used to define finiteness without reference to any numbers.
 The fact that $\mathbb N$ is infinite in this context is known as _Galileo's paradox_.